ZZBaron/ZZBaron.github.io/projects/lotka-volterra.md

 where:
 - $r$ = Prey growth rate
-- $K$ = Carrying capacity (maximum sustainable population size that the environment can support, taking resource limitations into account.
-It prevents the prey population from growing indefinitely.)
+- $K$ = Carrying capacity
-- $S(t)$ = Seasonal factor (This term introduces seasonal variations in the model, affecting both predation and predator growth rates.
-It is modeled as a sinusoidal function that varies over time, reflecting how el conditions (such as temperature and resource availability) change throughout the year.
-- $f(x,y)$ = Functional response This term describes the relationship between prey density and the rate at which predators consume prey.
-It captures the non-linear dynamics of predator-prey interactions, accounting for f prey availability and predator efficiency
+- $S(t)$ = Seasonal factor
+- $f(x,y)$ = Functional response
 - $\tau$ = Time delay
-- $m$ = Predator mortality.
-This term represents the natural death rate of the predator population, where \(m\) is the mortality rate of predators.
-It decreases the predator population over time, regardless of prey a.
-- $c$ = Conversion Efficiency.
-This term represents how efficiently predators convert consumed prey into their own biomass.
-It reflects the energy transfer from prey to predator in the food web.
+- $m$ = Predator mortality
+- $c$ = Conversion efficiency

 The prey growth rate $r$, is the maximum growth rate of the prey population in the absence of predators; it reflects the reproductive potential of the prey species.
-The carrying capacity $K$ is the maximum sustainable population size that the environment can support.
+The carrying capacity $K$ is the maximum sustainable population size that the environment can support, taking resource limitations into account.
 The functional response $f(x,y)$ describes the relationship between prey density and the rate at which predators consume prey; it captures the non-linear dynamics of predator-prey interactions, accounting for prey availability and predator efficiency. $\tau$ is the delay for the response of the predator population to changes in the quantity of prey. $m$, the predator mortality, represents the natural death rate of the predator population; it decreases the predator population over time, regardless of prey population.
+The conversion efficiency $c$ is how efficiently predators convert consumed prey into their own biomass; it reflects the energy transfer from prey to predator in the food web.
+The seasonal factor $S(t)$ reflects how seasonal variations (like temperature and resource availability) can affect predation and predator growth rates.

+In this model, the following seasonal factor was chosen:

+$$
+S(t) = 1 + A \sin(2  \pi  t / 12)
+$$

+where $A$ is the amplitude of seasonal variation.

 ## Limitations
 The new model still faces limitations as identified in ecological modeling literature (Gurney & Nisbet, 1998):